dpro7026/udemy_docker_course/README.md

 * Create a Rails 5 application

 ## Course Prerequisites
-This course will use the a cloud integrated development environment (IDE), namely Cloud9 by Amazon Web Services for writing the code and running the development server. <strong>This course will ONLY use the free tier services but to create an account will require signing up and providing credit card details.</strong> You can alternative choose to use a local Docker environment but as your operating system (OS) will vary no support if you choose a local environment.
+This course will use the a cloud integrated development environment (IDE), namely Cloud9 by Amazon Web Services for writing the code and running the development server. <strong>This course will ONLY use the free tier services but to create an account will require signing up and providing credit card details.</strong> You can alternatively choose to use a local Docker environment but as your operating system (OS) will vary no support will be provided if you choose a local environment.

 ## Installing & Running the Application
 Installation uses Docker Compose: